TeamGraphix/fastflow/README.md

 # fastflow

-rust binding of generalized and pauli flow finding algorithms
+Rust binding of generalized and pauli flow finding algorithms.